 Getting a student loan is just one of the important financial decisions your children will have to make in their lives.
 Others include saving for retirement, making investments, taking mortgages, buying property and managing family finances all which become increasingly impossible when they are saddled with student debt and other bad debts throughout their life.

 Teaching young people to manage money early enough can help them avoid such pitfalls.
-I’m positive that if educators impacted their students with proper financial education, all the way from elementary school to high school, they would be able to make sound financial decisions starting with choice of college funding.
+I’m positive that if educators impacted their students with proper financial education, all the way from elementary school to high school, they would be able to make sound financial decisions starting with a choice of college funding.

-It is of concern however, that financial courses in school do not necessarily enable students make the sound financial decisions that society currently demands.
+It is of concern however, that financial courses in school do not necessarily enable students to make the sound financial decisions that society currently demands.
 This is because they basically teach about the various financial products but fail to give students the context to evaluate them.
 For example, learning about various insurance products does not help a student determine which the most suitable choice is.
 This requires practice in the real world.

 Since there are no “practice loans” young people can only learn from other people’s experiences and this is where parental education comes in.